keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

       )
 ```

 This code seems a bit hard on the eyes, doesn't it?
-The deep `>` shape of the code is referred to as the _pyramid of death_ and is an unfortunate feature of `flatMap()`-heavy code.
+The deep `>` or _V_ shape of the code is referred to as the _pyramid of death_ and is an unfortunate feature of `flatMap()`-heavy code.
 There is still branching logic as two contexts `Option` and `Future` are being used simultaneously.
-However, Monads and Monad-like structures are so common in Scala that there is a special syntax for this kind of code, and with a little refactoring the code may be cleaned:
+However, Monads and Monad-like structures are so common in Scala that there is a special syntax for this kind of code, and with a little refactoring the code may be brought into a flattened layout:

 ```{.scala .numberLines}
 def depositTwentyBucks(): Future[DepositResponse] =